vanessacleary/vanessacleary-Ms1-2021/README.md

 **Section 2: Login and registration forms**
 * I decided to keep this page clear, concise and fuss free.
 This section has two clear forms and directs users to which form they need.
 The login form is for existing members and the registration form is for new members to sign up.
 The fixed-top Navbar directs visitors back to the home page to re-look at any information if they wish.

+ * The follwoing user stories address this section
+   * *As a member, I want to visit Balance and easily log-in to attend a class, take a class on demand or see the class schedule.*

 ![Log-in section](/docs/features/log-in-section.JPG)